terabitbaci/bee-quiz/README.md

-This is the Quiz App Challenge.
-Initial commits are for graybox wireframe submission for Unit 3 / Lesson 2 / Project 3 (Design Your Quiz App).
-Changes will be made to the look as the app progresses.

-Unit 3 / Lesson 2 / Project 4 (Build Your Quiz App)
-Blurb for Project Hunt (www.thinkful.com/project-hunt): Bees!
+Bees!
 The different species of flying insects visiting the salvia bush outside my backdoor finally caught my attention, especially the industrious, productive honey bee.
+A third of all fruits and vegetables are pollinated by bees.
+How much do you know about these fascinating, hard-working insects?

+Preview and take the quiz here: https://terabitbaci.github.io/bee-quiz/index.html